 - DO NOT Wipe or attempt to wash fire residues from walls, ceilings or other absorbent surfaces.

-- DO NOT Use carpeting or upholstered furniture impacted by heavy residues or debris.
+- DO NOT Use carpeting or upholstered furniture impacted by heavy residues or debris, unless they are cleaned by professionals like Black Gold Carpet Cleaning (providers of Upholstery Cleaning Melbourne).

 - DO NOT Use food items or canned goods exposed to heat.